George Haig, 2nd Earl Haig: Later life

 Haig was involved with charities that provided for ex-servicemen founded by his father.
 He was chairman of the British Legion in Scotland from 1962 to 1965 and president of the Earl Haig Fund from 1980 to 1986.
 In 1966 he was appointed an Officer of the Order of the British Empire for his services to the British Legion.

 In 1977 he was dubbed a Knight of the Order of St John.
 In 2000 he published an autobiography entitled My Father's Son.
 Haig was also a distinguished artist and an Associate of the Royal Scottish Academy.

 In September 2006, Earl Haig criticised the Ministry of Defence's decision to posthumously pardon all 306 British soldiers executed during World War I for cowardice, desertion or other offences.
 In reference to the soldiers pardoned, he stated that "It was a terribly sad situation and some of these soldiers were genuinely shell-shocked.
 But many were rogues, persistent deserters and criminals, or they were guilty of cowardice.
 They had to be made an example of."
 This remark drew criticism from Andrew MacKinlay MP, who had campaigned for the pardon and was reported as "astonished" by Earl Haig's remarks, claiming that they had not received due process.

 Death

 He died on 9 July 2009 at Borders General Hospital, aged 91.
 His body was buried in the Haig family plot at Dryburgh Abbey in the Borders.
+The simple grave lies in front of his father's grave.